About the Global Studies Minor

 2. A one-page reflection related to your selected global course cluster theme.

 3. Proof of engagement with the My Global Learning Plan.
+Note: The Global Learning Plan is currently inactive.
+Please consult your minor advisor for more information.

 - Advising process for the Global Studies Minor